0xPARC/0xparc-intro-book/easy/src/intro.typ

 and then a second person can perform arbitrary operations on the encrypted data
 $x$ without being able to read $x$.

-With this technology, you have a solution to your problem! (and also much more, such as a dating service who does not even know the names of people it provides matchmaking to) You simply encrypt your text $Enc(x)$ and send it to your FHE machine translation server.
+With this technology, you have a solution to your problem!
+You simply encrypt your text $Enc(x)$ and send it to your FHE machine translation server.
 The server will faithfully translate it into another language and give you $Enc(y)$, where $y$ is the translation of $x$.
 You can then decrypt and obtain $y$, knowing that the server cannot extract anything meaningful from $Enc(x)$ without your secret key.

+(You could imagine many more applications of FHE, such as a dating service that does not even know the names of people it provides matchmaking to.)

 == Where these fit together